Merton Bank Primary School

 Our Year 3 Team

-Teacher – Miss Ashworth
+Teacher – Mrs Weatherby

 Year Three is welcoming and nurturing classroom, where exciting and engaging learning experiences take place.
 We aim to create an inclusive and nurturing environment, where each child’s unique strengths and interests are valued, respected and supported throughout their learning journey at Merton Bank.
 Our vision for our classroom, is to foster a love for learning, curiosity and critical thinking skills.
 We prioritise the mental health and well-being of all pupils.
 We actively promote positive self-talk, resilience and a growth mindset.
 Children will be encouraged to embrace challenges, learn from mistakes and develop a positive attitude towards learning.